 To engage in aerobic composting, you’ll need some type of bin with a cover or lid.
-You can buy these in a variety of sizes at hardware stores and garden centers.
+You can buy these in a variety of sizes at hardware stores and garden centers, or order one online.

 Filters Reduce Odor

-They often come with filters to reduce the odors that may be present from the composting process.
+They often come with filters to reduce the odors that may be present in the composting process.

 2 Bins Can Rotate Stages